Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: DYNAMIC COVARIANCE ADJUSTMENT

 DC-SAC data association method is \textit{pose-based}, which means that apart from the associations $\mathbf{A}_i$, the result also contains the relative transform $\Delta \mathbf{T}^{*}_i \in \mathcal{H}_i$ that produces $\mathbf{A}_i$.
 The transform $\Delta \mathbf{T}^{*}_i$ is relative to previously explained $\Bar{\mathbf{x}}_i$.

 If we think in a hypothetical ideal case of localization without errors, the relative transforms $\Bar{\mathbf{T}} = (\Delta \mathbf{T}_1, ... , \Delta \mathbf{T}_N)$ should have $\Delta \mathbf{T}_i \triangleq 0$ in all cases.
 Hence, in the real case, we can assume that when the evolution of $\Bar{\mathbf{T}}$ is stable, the data association is reliable.
 In contrast, when $\Bar{\mathbf{T}}$ has a strong variance, the data association results are unreliable.
 In theory, the stable behavior of $\Delta \mathbf{T}_i$ can also come from the localization to a local minimum.
-However, we had not inconvenience at this point in the experiments because we have the main self-tuning layer described in Section \ref{sec:self_tuning}.
-In this way, the localization can be corrected in the areas of high informative data avoiding possible local minimums.
+However, we did not have local minimum issues in the experiments because we have the main self-tuning layer described in Section \ref{sec:self_tuning} that can recover the system when a local minimum is reached.

-Under the previously-mentioned assumption, we perform the covariance matrix as:
+Under the previously-mentioned assumption, we define the covariance matrix as: